 Table of Contents

 Glock is arguably the most beloved handgun manufacturer in the world, and for good reason.
-In addition to introducing the world to their high-quality polymer build, Glock has gradually built an ever-increasing catalogue of diverse handguns, all of which are designed to fit the needs of specific gun owners.
+In addition to introducing the world to their high-quality polymer build, Glock has gradually built an ever-increasing catalog of diverse handguns, all of which are designed to fit the needs of specific gun owners.
 Glock doesn’t just manufacture handguns of different calibers – they produce handguns of different sizes within certain calibers, offering greater specialization and more options than any other handgun manufacturing company.
 One of the best examples of this is Glock’s development of subcompact guns – accompanying guns to standard Glock lines which serve as subcompact, smaller versions of the standardized Glock entry.

 Glock 30 Gen 4 Specs